Spacerocket Launches Introducing Infrastructure as Code

 5. Lastly, click the "Create" button to create the environment.

-6. Once the environment is ready, click Open in the Cloud9IDE column, you will then be taken to the Cloud9 IDE web-based code editor.
+6. Once the environment is ready, click Open in the Cloud9 IDE column.
+You will then be taken to the Cloud9 IDE web-based code editor.

 7. From the terminal, you can run commands and interact with the environment just as you would on a local terminal.

 Now that we have created the Cloud9 instance and environment, we are ready to create an Elastic IP and associate it with the Cloud9 instance.
-After that, we will install Terraform, Packer and Ansible.
+After that, we will install Terraform, Packer, and Ansible.

 Set Cloud9 Elastic IP

-We need to add an Elastic IP to the Cloud9 instance to maintain consistant access, even after restarts and the IP address of the EC2 instance changes.
+We need to add an Elastic IP to the Cloud9 instance to maintain consistent access, even after restarts and the IP address of the EC2 instance changes.
 Let's do that by creating an Elastic IP and associating it with the Cloud9 instance.

 Go to the EC2 service in the search bar and navigate to Elastic IPs via the left navigation menu.

-On the next screen select Instance as the resource type and the DemoCloud9IDE instance from the drop down selector and click "Associate".
+Select Instance as the resource type and the MyCloud9IDE instance from the drop-down selector, then click "Associate".

-Now we have a static IP address that won't change after the Cloud9 instance shuts down from inactivity and restarts later with a different IP address, it will use the Elastic IP address instead.
+Now we have a static IP address that won't change after the Cloud9 instance shuts down from inactivity and restarts later with a different IP address; it will use the Elastic IP address instead.

 Getting your Elastic IP

-Install Terraform, Packer and Ansible
+Install Terraform, Packer, and Ansible

 How to install Terraform on Ubuntu